 Creating a California trust can be an effective estate planning tool.
 Many of our clients use trusts when creating an estate plan in order to avoid the expenses of the California Probate Court system.
 Today, trusts are more popular than ever in estate planning.
 Individuals can tailor the terms of their trust to meet their unique needs and financial situations.

 If you would like to set up an estate plan but do not know where to start, we can help.
-Our attorneys have helped many Sacramento residents create effective and thorough estate plans.
+Our attorneys have helped many California residents create effective and thorough estate plans.
 We can discuss the different types of trusts available to California residents and help you decide on which trust or trusts are right for you and your family.
 Our attorneys also assist clients in the management of trusts.
-Contact our Sacramento estate planning office today to schedule your initial consultation and learn how our law firm can help you.
+Contact our estate planning office today to schedule your initial consultation at our Sacramento, Folsom, or Roseville offices and learn how our law firm can help you.

 WHAT ARE TRUSTS?